Chapter Fourteen: After Hours

 Then the corridor softened.
 Mahogany veneer replaced steel.
 Upholstered benches replaced the hard seating of the academic wing.
 Floor-to-ceiling windows opened onto moonlit gardens, the grass silver in the dark.
 Ben slowed.

-Julian's AR had pinged this region weeks ago.
-Cohort 1 Residence — Restricted.
+The whole cohort knew the shape of this region without having walked it.
+Cohort 1 Residence, Restricted.
 The common area on the ground floor was open to Cohort 2.
 The residential floors above it were not.

 The common area was past the gardens.
 Theo did not stop at it.